jordandowell/jordandowell.github.io/content/_index.md

 type: landing

 sections:
-  - block: markdown
-    content:
-      title: |
-        **Dowell
-        Research Group**
-      text: |
-        Our group focuses on understanding the evolution of chemical diversity and the effects of chemical diversity on organismal interactions across spatial and temporal scales.
-The lab is currently located in the Department of Biology at Louisiana State University and was founded in 2023.
   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the Dowell Research Group
-        content: Take a look at what we're working on...
+        content: Our group focuses on understanding the evolution of chemical diversity and the effects of chemical diversity on organismal interactions across spatial and temporal scales.
+The lab is currently located in the Department of Biology at Louisiana State University and was founded in 2023.
         align: center
         background:
           image: